Rexicon226/Spectrolite-Autosplitter/README.md

 # Spectrolite-Autosplitter
-An autosplitter for Spectrolite.

-To use this autsplitter as of 11/25/2021 you need to have specific splits enabled.
+## To use this autsplitter as of 11/25/2021 you need to have specific splits enabled.
 The timer will not stop without these.
 They are in the repository.

 # How to use: